96Asch/h3ds-reproducibility-project/README.md

 which will run the idr training for each view (5 views) and head (10 heads), in total 50 different trainings.

-The viewable ply models are then stored in the exps folder with the timestamp as name in the plots directory.
+The viewable ply models are then stored in the `exps/TIMESTAMP/plots` folder.

 ### H3D-Net